ZhgChg.Li

 ^print error or warning

-You can refer to the above code methods to create your own desired tools.
+You can combine the above programming methods to create your own desired tools.

 Summary

-After introducing these two checking tools, we can develop more confidently, efficiently, and reduce redundancy; also, this experience has been eye-opening, and in the future, if there are any new build run script requirements, we can directly use the most familiar language, Swift, to create them!
+After integrating these two checking tools, we can develop with more confidence, greater efficiency, and less redundancy.
+This experience has been eye-opening, and in the future, any new build run script needs can be directly handled using the most familiar language, Swift!